naofireblade/homebridge-weather-plus/README.md

 The **interval** parameter is *optional* and sets the update interval in minutes.
 The default is 4 minutes because the rate for free API keys is limited.
 This parameter is global for all weather accessories.

-The **key** parameter is the API key that you get by registering for a weather service in the table above.

-The **language** parameter is *optional* and sets the translation for the description of the day and the weather report.
-Available languages can be found [here](https://github.com/darkskyapp/translations/tree/master/lib/lang).
-The default is en.

-The **forecast** parameter is *optional* and defines a list of forecast days with 1 for today, 2 for tomorrow etc. The default is none.

 The **units** parameter is *optional* and sets the conventions used for reporting values.
 The default is "metric".
+This parameter is global for all weather accessories.
 The choices are:

 - "si" (or "metric")
 - "us" (or "imperial")
 - "ca" to report wind speeds in km/h instead of m/s
 - "uk" to report visibility in miles and wind speeds in km/h instead of m/s

+The **key** parameter is the API key that you get by registering for a weather service in the table above.

+The **language** parameter is *optional* and sets the translation for the description of the day and the weather report for each API.
+Available languages can be found [here](https://github.com/darkskyapp/translations/tree/master/lib/lang).
+The default is en.

+The **forecast** parameter is *optional* and defines a list of forecast days with 1 for today, 2 for tomorrow etc. The default is none.

 The **displayName** parameter is *optional* and sets the CurrentConditons accessory's name.
-The default is "Now". **IMPORTANT NOTE:** If setting multiple weather accessories this property is mandatory, since each accessory has to have a unique name.
+The default is "Now". **IMPORTANT NOTE:** If setting multiple weather accessories, ensure that each accessory has a unique name, or you will get an error from *homebridge*.
+If you do not set this parameter the plugin will take care of that.

 The **displayNameForecast** parameter is *optional* and sets the Forecast accessories name.
-If the **forecast** parameter is present, then the names of the forecasts are prefixed with the displayNameForecast parameter. **IMPORTANT NOTE:** If setting multiple weather accessories this property is mandatory, since each accessory has to have a unique name.
+If the **forecast** parameter is present, then the names of the forecasts are prefixed with the displayNameForecast parameter. **IMPORTANT NOTE:** If setting multiple weather accessories, ensure that each accessory has a unique name, or you will get an error from *homebridge*.
+If you do not set this parameter the plugin will take care of that.

 The **currentObservations** parameter is *optional* and sets how the 3 current observations temperature, humidity and pressure are displayed.
 You can choose one of these 2 options: